wlloyduw/SAAF/python_template/test/README.md

   * [**config.json**](./config.json) contains all of the neccessary variables to deploy a function.
 This includes the name of the function, the Azure Function app name, and other information.
   * [**publish.sh**](./publish.sh) is a script used to deploy a function onto each platform.
 This requires each each cloud providers CLI to be installed and properly configured.
   * [**partestcpu.sh**](./partestcpu.sh) is a script to test a function after it has been deployed.
 The script can make many calls in parallel to create stress on each platform.
-  * [**local.js**](./local.js) is an additional handler used to execute a function locally.
-This can be useful to test a function before deploying onto the cloud.

 ### 📁 platforms Folder